holgerl/hilvl/README.md

 # new barBefore = (#.bar)

-# foo null // this invokes the foo action, and the code is evaluated
+# foo _ // this invokes the foo action, and the code is evaluated

 # new barAfter = (#.bar)